 You should bathe before this appointment, because once your monitoring begins, you can't get the monitor wet or remove the monitor to bathe.

 A therapist will place five to seven electrodes on your chest.
-For men, a small amount of hair may be shaved to make sure the electrodes stick.
 If you have hair on the parts of your body where the electrodes will be placed, the therapist may need to shave the hair so that the electrodes stick properly.

 The therapist will then connect the electrode to a recording device with several wires, so it can record data transmitted from the electrodes.